msimonborg/governator/README.md

 ## Twitter

-If you want to scrape Twitter handles you will need to initialize the client.
-Add this to your code (in a Rails app it should probably go in a file called `governator.rb` in `./config/initializers/`)
+If you want to scrape Twitter for Twitter handles (recommended for best data results) you will need to initialize the client.
+Add this to your code (in a Rails app it should probably go in a file called `governator.rb` in `./config/initializers/`).

 ```ruby
 Governator.config do |config|